 Add a pair work component to transform a solitary writing exercise into a multi-skill language activity.

-- Show the code interpretations.
+- Then, show the code interpretations.